tragedy that was Goliad had its roots in the Tampico Expedition

 Rusk had them buried with full military honors.
 On June 4, 1938, a

 massive pink granite monument was dedicated on the site as part of

 the Texas Centennial.

 a military disaster, the tragedy at Goliad

 had a profound effect on the Texas Revolution.
 When the massacre

 new ad interim government was floundering.
 Moreover, the Texas

 cause was fully dependent on the generosity and largess of the United

 States.
 If Santa Anna had simply dumped the prisoners on American

-Instead, the few survivors of the tragedy quickly spread the word, and the massacre at
+Instead, the few survivors of the tragedy quickly spread the word,

-Anna as an inhuman despot and the Mexican people,
+branded Santa Anna as an inhuman despot and the Mexican people,

-desire for revenge arose among the people
+desire for revenge arose among the people of Texas,

-the Texas cause of independence.
+cause of independence.
 Soon the plains of San Jacinto would echo

 with heroic shouts of "Remember Goliad!” as well as "Remember the